The birds and the bees? How Hitchcock’s 1963 horror uses birds as punctuation, punishment, and symbols of the unsayable.

 Despite this, the birds are initially background characters.
 We glimpse flocks migrating out of step with seasonal patterns.
 When Melanie’s boat stalls near the Brenners’ dock, the movement comes from gulls dipping in and out of the frame.

 It’s a very artful manipulation, one that brews dread of something we can’t quite see.
-In fact, the ‘bad’ birds don’t fully materialise on-screen until the 25-minute mark, when a seagull attacks Melanie (and even then, it’s ambiguous).
+In fact, the ‘bad’ birds don’t fully materialise on-screen until the 25-minute mark, when a seagull hits Melanie (and even then, it’s ambiguous).

 When they finally attack, they’re powerfully memorable.
 The single bird in the hearth that presages a horde, the murder of crows that masses under cover of a children’s song: countless scenes are pure horror magnificence.